Kagankakao/Blog-Website/README.md

-## About "My Website"

-"My Website" is a blog platform built with Flask and SQLAlchemy, allowing users to create posts and engage through comments.
+"Blog Website" is a blog platform built with Flask and SQLAlchemy, allowing users to create posts and engage through comments.
 This template is designed as an easy-to-use blog where users can contribute content, making it suitable for anyone looking to start a personal blog or learn web development basics.

 ### Features
 - **User Posts**: Users can easily create, edit, and delete posts.